 Do students have to work in a tax role?

 The Joint Programme and the TOMC Paper assumes that candidates will be in a tax role, gaining practical experience of the taxation of major corporates.
 The Indirect Taxation route assumes that candidates will be in an indirect taxation role.

 Is there a time limit for students on the Joint Programme?

-Students can attempt ACA exams until they reach the maximum of four attempts.
-Students have no limit on the number of attempts on the CTA examinations.
-A CTA exam credit for passing remains valid for the next five sittings following the sitting at which the credit was obtained.
+To gain membership of the CIOT via the Joint Programme, you must complete the exam requirements of both the CIOT and the ICAEW.
+You can attempt ACA exams until you reach the maximum of four attempts.
+You have no limit on the number of attempts on the CTA examinations.
+A CTA examination credit for passing remains valid for the next seven sittings following the sitting at which the credit was obtained.
 Professional Responsibilities & Ethics passes will remain valid for the next nine sittings.